 A healthy body leads to a healthy mind.
 I’ve written before about the PEMS framework (physical, emotional, mental, and spiritual) and how the physical dimension is at the base of everything.
 Even if you are a proponent of dualism, you must agree that the material part of our brains ultimately resides on our bodies, inside our heads.
 The kind of fuel we pour into our bodies determines how our body will function and, with it, our mind and our emotions.
 Be mindful of what you eat and drink; be deliberate about what you introduce to your system.
 Healthy nutritional habits will help you attain mental satisfaction and clarity.

 Seek help from self-growth books and videos

-The concepts there have been studied, researched, and experimented for years and condensed into tomes of information at the tips of your fingers by people who are passionate about them.
-The authors of these books are people who have dedicated their lives to studying these concepts in-depth and took the time to explain it to us in simple terms.
+The concepts there have been studied, researched, and experimented with for years and condensed into tomes of information at the tips of your fingers by people who are passionate about them.
+The authors of these books have dedicated their lives to studying these concepts in-depth and took the time to explain them to us in simple terms.

-Ignoring them means being ignorant and too arrogant to accept the fact that somebody knows more about your problems than you do.
+Ignoring them means being ignorant and too arrogant to accept that somebody knows more about your problems than you do.
 Imagine you thought the same about math, and instead of learning from your teachers and books, you decided from first grade to self-study.
-It might work, but it would be a lot harder wouldn’t it?
-So, why not give a shot when it comes to your growth and development, which is such a crucial part of your life?
+It might work, but it would be a lot harder, wouldn’t it?
+So, why not give it a shot for your growth and development, which is such a crucial part of your life?